 What is the timeline for becoming a SAW Mentor?

-The hiring process begins every fall semester and applications are due in the middle of December.
+The hiring process begins every fall semester and applications are due mid-December.
 If accepted into the Program, you will enroll in a mentor training course (CUSP 212-01) in the following spring semester.
-After completing the course, you will begin your mentoring work the following fall, either working in the SAW Center or a course mentor.
+After completing the course, you will begin your mentoring work the following fall, either working in the SAW Center or as a course mentor.

 What should I do before beginning my application?

 Begin by learning more about the SAW Program.
 Applicants are also encouraged to schedule an appointment at the SAW Center to experience a one-on-one session with a current peer mentor.
 If a SAW Mentor is working in one of your courses as a course mentor, ask her what it is like to work for SAW.

 I am a transfer student; can I still apply to be a SAW Mentor?